epfl-ada/ada-2022-project-adamantiumforgers/README.md

 - 18 November: Milestone P2 due
 - 25 November: Apply everything we tested yet (Louvain algorithm, graph visualisation) to the whole/larger subset of comments
 - 02 December: Homework 2 due.
 No project work
-- 09 December: Creation of the website to have an idea (even if empty for the moment), look into words occurences analysis of video titles and tags, give political score to authors
+- 09 December: Creation of the website to have an idea (even if empty for the moment), look into words occurences analysis of video titles and tags, give political score to authors, identify communities and their links.
-- 16 December: Answer research questions, create insightful graphs and other helpful data visualizations.
+- 16 December: Finish the data procesing work.
+Answer research questions, create insightful graphs and other helpful data visualizations.
 - 23 December: Milestone P3 due.
 Focus on writing up the report or the data story, preparing the final presentation, formating for the website and the data story,